Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 #### Current patterns
 For the last 15 years Brazil has seen a significant immigration decline, whilst emigration is increasing.
 In total there are over 4 million Brazillians living overseas - with 1.9 million in its largest diaspora in the USA - but despite being a "country descended from immigrants" less thn 1% of its population is foreign born.
 Today, there are over 100,000 fewer immigrants than there were in 2000.
 However, there remains strong bilateral corridors between Brazil and other Mercosur nations - of which it leads - in South America, through demand by businesses and competition in the form of cheaper labour.
+Emigrants offering low-skill labour is slowing due to the rapid development of the country.
+However, Brazil is increasingly losing many high-skill workers to the EU, USA and Japan

 #### Changes over time
 There have been waves and flows to and out of Brazil, enriching its culture and forming the modern day society.
-- Many Europeans in the 20th Century were attracted by the agriculture demand and coffee growing, furthered by colonial relations.
+- Many Europeans in the 20th Century were attracted by the agriculture demand and coffee growing, furthered by prior colonial relations.
+- During the 1980s and an increasing in the secondary sector textiles production attracted many South Koreans, but also illegal movement between other South American nations with cheaper labour costs.
 -